corbig/react-offline-todo/README.md

 npm install
 ```

-To start in dev environement use
+To start in dev environment use

 ```shell
 npm start
 ```
-To start in prod environnement use
+To start in prod environment use
 ```shell
 npm install -g serve